sstangl/openpowerlifting/docs/how-to-add-a-meet.md

 1. You need to add `entries.csv` file so type `git add entries.csv`.
 2. You need to add `meet.csv` file so type `git add meet.csv`.
 3. You need to add `URL` file so type `git add URL`.
-4. You need to add `results.txt` file so type `git add results.txt`
+4. You need to add `original.txt` file so type `git add original.txt`
 5. Next, commit the above files by typing `git commit -m  "${DIRNAME}" ` (where `${DIRNAME}` is the directory you just added).
 6. Push the above files by typing `git remote add mine ${URL_TO_YOUR_FORK}`.
 7. You will be asked for your GitLab username and password.